-REL 210 History of Christianity (3)
+REL 210 Understanding Christianity (3)

 History of ideas concentrating on events, persons, and issues with the greatest impact on the development of Christianity.
+(DH)

-(DH) Prerequisite: ENG 22 with a grade of C or better or equivalent.
+Prerequisite: ENG 22 with a grade of C or better or equivalent or the consent of instructor.